• Introduction

 Here are some tips for managing leaky breasts:

-2. Comfortable bras: Opt for good support and coverage to keep nursing pads in place and minimize discomfort.
+- Comfortable bras: Opt for good support and coverage to keep nursing pads in place and minimise discomfort.

-7. Seek support: If you're experiencing discomfort or have concerns about leaky breasts, don't hesitate to reach out to a healthcare provider or lactation consultant for guidance and support.
-They can offer personalized advice and assistance tailored to your needs.
+- Seek support: If you're experiencing discomfort or have concerns about leaky breasts, don't hesitate to reach out to a healthcare provider or lactation consultant for guidance and support.
+They can offer personalised advice and assistance tailored to your needs.

 Is Nipple Discharge Normal?